 The Socialization Question.
 That’s all you have to call it and all homeschoolers everywhere know exactly what you’re talking about.
 If you haven’t been asked it, you know someone who has.
-It’s that question that kind of scared you when you first started homeschooling.
-Maybe it still does!
-What about socialization?
+It’s that question that maybe kind of scared you when you first started homeschooling, but really makes no sense when you really think about it.

 Let’s take the definition of socialization into consideration first: the activity of mixing socially with others.
 In order to socialize, we need to be mixing, mingling, hanging out with others.
 Within the public school, socializing is only permitted in small spurts.
 When done outside of the allotted time, it results in some form of punishment.
 I think it’s safe to say that not a whole lot of quality socializing is actually happening in the public school.